k4mrul/CVIL/computer-vision-interview-list.md

 **Must-Know CNN Topics**
+Normalization transforms data into a standard form that is easier for a neural network to learn from.
+Normalization makes data more consistent by reducing large differences between values.

+Without normalization, some features may have very large values while others have small values.
+This can make training unstable and slow.

+Exmaple: pixel values of an image are: [0, 128, 255].
+We can normalize them to the range 0 to 1 by dividing by 255:  [0.0, 0.5, 1.0]

 1. Batch Normalization: Batch Normalization normalizes the output of a layer using the mean and variance of a mini-batch.
 This makes training faster and more stable because the network receives values in a more consistent range.
 It also allows the model to use higher learning rates and can reduce the need for Dropout in some cases.